sejgit/udi-mqtt-poly/POLYGLOT_CONFIG.md

 This Poly provides an interface between MQTT broker and [Polyglot v2](https://github.com/UniversalDevicesInc/polyglot-v2) server.

-[This thread](https://forum.universal-devices.com/topic/24538-sonoff/?tab=comments#comment-244571) on UDI forums has more details, ask questions there.

-Note - your Sonoff MUST run the [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) firmware in order to work with MQTT!

  1. You will need a MQTT broker running (can be on RPi running Polyglot).
 	 -  See post #1 in [this thread](https://forum.universal-devices.com/topic/24538-sonoff) on how to setup.